huggingface/blog/skops.md

 )
 ```

-Once we push the model to the Hub, anyone can use it, unless the repository is private.
+Once we push the model to the Hub, anyone can use it unless the repository is private.
 You can download the models using `download`.
-Apart from the model file, the repository contains the model configuration and the requirements of the environment."
+Apart from the model file, the repository contains the model configuration and the environment requirements.

 ```python
 download_repo = "downloaded-model"